pi0neerpat/redwood-devops-example/README.md

 # Set up

-Update your Secrets for Actions to include:
+Add to your existing Redwood project:

-- `DISCORD_WEBHOOK_DEVOPS` - Copy from your Discord channel settings.
+1. Update your repo's secrets with `DISCORD_WEBHOOK_DEVOPS` from your Discord channel settings.

-# Features wanted
+2. `yarn add lerna -W -D && yarn lerna init`

-- Add the release details to a Changelog file.
-See https://keepachangelog.com
+3. Use the template `publish-ghcr.yml` to create your own deployment action.

 # TODO